The Ultimate Guide to Mastering the Pet Care Meet & Greet

 Dog sitting on sofa couch

-Typically, it's best to tell the client as soon as you know that you can't service them so that you're not wasting your time or theirs continuing with the meeting.
-But if you think the client might become confrontational or you just are not comfortable telling them in person, you could do it by email after the Meet & Greet.
-We have an incredible Academy article with many helpful pointers on How To Say No.
+Typically, it’s best to tell the client as soon as possible once you realize you cannot service them so they aren’t wasting your time or theirs by continuing with the Meet & Greet or next steps.
+However, if you feel that a client might become aggressive or are uncomfortable having that interaction in person, you can wait to do so via email or a phone call following the Meet & Greet.
+For more tips, see our incredible Academy article on How To Say No to your clients.

 Now that you have the knowledge to master the Meet & Greet, it’s time to get out there and meet some pets!